deniskyashif/blog/content/posts/2020-01-07-csharp-channels-part-3.md

 ### Stage 2 - Get the Line Count

-This stage is responsible for determining the number of lines in each file.
+This stage is responsible for counting the number of lines in each file.

 ```cs
 ChannelReader<(FileInfo file, int lines)>